 LID principles are land-use management strategies that emphasize conservation, use of on-site natural features and site planning to minimize impervious surfaces, native vegetation loss and stormwater runoff.
 LID principles are different from LID best management practices such as rain gardens and permeable pavement.

-LID Best Management Practices (BMPs) are required for new development and redevelopment of a certain size in the City of Bellevue.
-As of December 31, 2016, the City adopts the Department of Ecology 2012 Stormwater Management Manual for Western Washington (as amended in December 2014).
+LID Best Management Practices are required for new development and redevelopment of a certain size in Bellevue.
+As of Dec.
+31, 2016, the city adopted the Department of Ecology 2012 Stormwater Management Manual for Western Washington (as amended in December 2014).

-To comply with the City’s 2013-2018 National Pollution Discharge Elimination System (NPDES) Permit, the City has adopted Ordinance No. 6323 which includes amendments to the Bellevue Land Use Code that address the following LID principles:
+To comply with the city’s 2013-2018 National Pollution Discharge Elimination System (NPDES) Permit, the city adopted Ordinance No. 6323, which includes amendments to the Bellevue Land Use Code that address the following LID principles: